 Although us Aussies can’t claim its creation (let’s give a collective thanks to Germany), the tradition has certainly made an impression, and it’s one that’s here to stay.
 So, let’s raise a schooner, and make a toast to Sydney’s most impressive outdoorsy beer hangs.

 Beach Road Hotel

 Beach Road Hotel is a shining beacon of beer garden hope in the Bondi bubble.
-As an absolute institution; simultaneously being the perfect place to grab a meal, hang out with friends, play pool and catch some live music, the beer garden space here (otherwise known as “The Valley West Outside”) features plenty of tables and stools to get around plus a sling of festoon party lights to drink under.
+This institution is the perfect place to grab a meal, hang out with friends, play pool, and catch some live music.
+The beer garden space, otherwise known as “The Valley West Outside”, features plenty of tables and stools to get around plus a sling of festoon party lights to drink under.

 Coogee Bay Hotel

 Because where else can you score coastal views and garden brews in Sydney?
 Coogee Bay Hotel (or “The Bay” if you’re a regular) is a heavy-hitter in Sydney with one of the biggest beer gardens boasting craft beers, wines, and cocktails.
 When the weekend hits you can expect a solid line-up of bands and DJs, and come Friday and Saturday, you can also hang here until 3am.

 The Rose Hotel